ak811/ase/README.md

 <br>

 ## Overview
-Ase is a local search engine written in the Java programming language and based on Android SDK.
+Ase is a local search engine written in Java programming language and based on Android SDK.
 You can use Ase as a codebase for developing your own search engine.
 <br>
 <br>
 With Ase, you can do the following: